5. How to know oneself and cast off one’s corrupt dispositions

 Words of Almighty God of the Last Days

-Changing man’s disposition starts with knowledge of his essence and through changes in his thinking, nature, and mental outlook—through fundamental changes.
+Changing man’s disposition should start with knowledge of his essence and through changes in his thinking, nature, and mental outlook—through fundamental changes.
 Only in this way will true changes be achieved in the disposition of man.
-The root cause of corrupt dispositions arising in man is Satan’s deception, corruption, and poison.
-Man has been bound and controlled by Satan, and he suffers the egregious harm that Satan has inflicted upon his thinking, morality, insight, and sense.
+The root cause of corrupt dispositions arising in man is Satan’s misleading, corruption, and poisoning.
+Man has been bound and controlled by Satan, and he suffers greatly from the damage that Satan has inflicted upon his thinking, morality, insight, and reason.
 It is precisely because the fundamental things of man have been corrupted by Satan, and are utterly unlike how God originally created them, that man opposes God and cannot accept the truth.
-Thus, changes in man’s disposition should begin with changes in his thinking, insight, and sense that will change his knowledge of God and his knowledge of the truth.
+Thus, for there to be changes in man’s disposition, what should first be done is to change his knowledge of God and his knowledge of the truth in terms of his thinking, insight, and reason.
 Those who were born in the most deeply corrupted of all lands are even more ignorant of what God is, or what it means to believe in God.
-The more corrupted people are, the less they know the existence of God, and the poorer their sense and insight.
-The source of man’s opposition and rebelliousness against God is his corruption by Satan.
-Because of Satan’s corruption, man’s conscience has grown numb; he is immoral, his thoughts are degenerate, and he has a backward mental outlook.
-Before he was corrupted by Satan, man naturally submitted to God and obeyed His words after hearing them.
-He was naturally of sound sense and conscience, and of normal humanity.
-After being corrupted by Satan, man’s original sense, conscience, and humanity grew dull and were impaired by Satan.
-Thus, he has lost his obedience and love toward God.
-Man’s sense has become aberrant, his disposition has become the same as that of an animal, and his rebelliousness toward God is ever more frequent and grievous.
-Yet man still neither knows nor recognizes this, and merely opposes and rebels blindly.
-Man’s disposition is revealed in expressions of his sense, insight, and conscience; because his sense and insight are unsound, and his conscience has grown supremely dull, thus his disposition is rebellious against God.
-If man’s sense and insight cannot change, then changes in his disposition are out of the question, as is conforming to God’s will.
-If man’s sense is unsound, then he cannot serve God and is unfit for use by God.
-“Normal sense” refers to obeying and being faithful to God, to yearning for God, to being absolute toward God, and to having a conscience toward God.
+The more corrupted people are, the less they know the existence of God, and the poorer their reason and insight are.
+The root cause of man’s opposition and rebelliousness against God is his corruption by Satan.
+Because of Satan’s corruption, man’s conscience has grown numb, he is morally corrupt, his thoughts are degenerate, and he has a backward mental outlook.
+Before he was corrupted by Satan, man originally submitted to God and submitted to His words after hearing them.
+He was originally of sound reason and conscience, and of normal humanity.
+After man was corrupted by Satan, his original reason, conscience, and humanity all grew numb and were spoiled by Satan.
+Thus, he has lost his submission and love toward God.
+Man’s reason has become abnormal, his disposition has become the same as that of a beast, and his rebelliousness against God is ever increasing and growing more grievous.
+Yet man still neither knows nor understands this, and merely opposes and rebels persistently.
+The revelations of man’s disposition are the expressions of his reason, insight, and conscience.
+Because his reason and insight are unsound, and his conscience has grown supremely numb, his disposition is rebellious against God.
+If man’s reason and insight cannot change, then changes in his disposition are out of the question, as is aligning with God’s intentions.
+If man’s reason is unsound, then he cannot serve God and is unfit for use by God.
+“Normal reason” refers to submitting to and being loyal to God, to yearning for God, to being absolute toward God, and to having a conscience toward God.
 It refers to being of one heart and mind toward God, and not deliberately opposing God.
-Having an aberrant sense is not like this.
+Having an abnormal reason is not like this.
 Since man was corrupted by Satan, he has come up with notions about God, and he has had no loyalty to God or yearning for Him, to say nothing of a conscience toward God.
 Man deliberately opposes God and passes judgments on Him, and, furthermore, hurls invective at Him behind His back.
-Man passes judgment on God behind His back, with clear knowledge that He is God; man has no intention of obeying God, and merely makes blind demands and requests of Him.
-Such people—people who have aberrant sense—are incapable of knowing their own despicable behavior or of regretting their rebelliousness.
-If people are capable of knowing themselves, then they have regained a little of their sense; the more rebellious against God people who cannot yet know themselves are, the less are they sound of sense.
+Man passes judgment on God behind His back, knowing full well that He is God; man has absolutely no intention of submitting to God, but merely keeps making demands and requests of Him.
+Such people—people who have abnormal reason—are incapable of knowing their own despicable behavior or of regretting their acts of rebellion.
+If people are capable of knowing themselves, then they have regained a little of their reason; the more that people are rebellious against God and yet do not know themselves, the less sound of reason they are.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-To Have an Unchanged Disposition Is to Be in Enmity to God
+To Remain Unchanged in Disposition Is to Be in Enmity to God

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-Only Self-Knowledge Is of Aid in Pursuing the Truth
+Self-Knowledge Is Essential for Pursuing the Truth

-The key to achieving a change in disposition is to know one’s own nature, and this must happen in accordance with revelations from God.
-Only in God’s word can one know one’s own hideous nature, recognize in one’s own nature Satan’s various poisons, realize that one is foolish and ignorant, and recognize the weak and negative elements in one’s nature.
-After these are fully known, and you are truly able to hate yourself and forsake the flesh, consistently carry out God’s word, consistently pursue the truth while performing your duties, achieve a change in your disposition, and become a person who truly loves God, then you will have embarked on the path of Peter.
-Without the grace of God, and without enlightenment and guidance from the Holy Spirit, it would be difficult to walk this path, because people do not possess truth and are unable to betray themselves.
-Walking Peter’s path of perfection primarily rests on being resolved, having faith, and relying on God.
-Furthermore, one must submit to the work of the Holy Spirit; in all things, one cannot do without God’s words.
-These are the key aspects, none of which can be violated.
-Getting to know oneself through experience is very difficult; without the work of the Holy Spirit, it is futile.
+The key to achieving a change in disposition is to know one’s own nature, and this must be done according to God’s exposure.
+Only in God’s words can a person come to know their hideous nature, the various poisons of Satan that lie within their nature, their foolishness and ignorance, and the fragile and negative elements in their nature.
+After you thoroughly know these things, and you are truly able to hate yourself, rebel against the flesh, persist in practicing God’s words, persist in pursuing the truth while doing your duty to achieve dispositional change, and become someone who truly loves God, you will have embarked upon the path of Peter.
+Without the grace of God or the enlightenment and guidance from the Holy Spirit, it would be difficult to walk this path, for without the truth, people cannot rebel against themselves.
+Walking Peter’s path of being perfected primarily depends on having resolve, having faith, and relying on God.
+Furthermore, a person must submit to the work of the Holy Spirit and never stray from God’s words in all things.
+These are the crucial aspects which may never be violated.
+During the course of their experiences, it is very difficult to know oneself, and without the work of the Holy Spirit, no results will come.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three